bndtools/bnd/docs/_instructions/maven-release.md

     javadoc-option ::= '-' NAME '=' VALUE
     pom            ::= 'pom'
                        ( ';path=' ( 'JAR' | PATH ) )?
+    sign            ::= 'sign'
+                       ( ';passphrase=' VALUE )?

-The `aQute.maven.bnd.MavenBndRepository` is a bnd plugin that represent the local and a remote Maven repository.The locations of both repositories can be configured.
+The `aQute.maven.bnd.MavenBndRepository` is a bnd plugin that represent the local and a remote Maven repository.
+The locations of both repositories can be configured.
 The local repository is always used as a cache for the remote repository.

 The repository has the following parameters: